sharewave/alanmcgee.github.io/_posts/2015-11-04-november-04-new-product-released.md

 * Waterfall outputs can now be downloaded as an xls.
 * The date being viewed is now maintained across the site so those who've entered future events don't constantly have to change the date to see them.
 * Splits have been optimized to run faster.
-* To dos now include prompts to issue from unused securities and option pools.
+* The dashboard will now prompt to issue from unused securities and option pools.